NORTH AFRICA, MIDDLE EAST, CENTRAL ASIA AND THE SOUTH CAUCASUS

 in Somali and French with English subtitles (2019, running time 1hr 25 mins)

-As part of the Africa in Motion film festival 2020, which runs from 30 October until 29 November, I watched this online screening of the 2019 feature Dhalinyaro, directed by Lula Ali Ismail.
+As part of the Africa in Motion film festival 2020, which ran from 30 October until 29 November 2020, I watched this online screening of the 2019 feature Dhalinyaro, directed by Lula Ali Ismail.

 The film follows the lives of three girl friends, Asma, Hibo and Deka, throughout their final year of school in Djibouti city.
 The film is beautifully filmed, and I loved the insights into life in Djibouti, the bustle of the city and the port, the beautiful sands of the beach, the rolling waves and the sharply contrasting lifestyles of the three girls.